-Easy-to-use, compact and lightweight, the PRO-XR is perfectly suited for video creators of all types.
-Whether you shoot with a DSLR camera, mirrorless camera, cinema camera or mobile device, the PRO-XR can deliver high-quality and dependable wireless audio for your videos.
+Easy-to-use, compact and lightweight, the PRO-XRe is perfectly suited for video creators of all types.
+Whether you shoot with a DSLR camera, mirrorless camera, cinema camera or mobile device, the PRO-XRe can deliver high-quality and dependable wireless audio for your videos.

-Once powered on, the PRO-XR automatically scans the 2.4 GHz frequency spectrum and selects the best available frequencies to use for its connection, thereby avoiding interference-prone frequency bands.
+Once powered on, the PRO-XRe automatically scans the 2.4 GHz frequency spectrum and selects the best available frequencies to use for its connection, thereby avoiding interference-prone frequency bands.